Dr. Avery Faigenbaum, Professor

 About Dr. Avery Faigenbaum

 He is a Fellow of the American College of Sports Medicine and of the National Strength and Conditioning Association, and serves as Associate Editor of Pediatric Exercise Science and the Journal of Strength and Conditioning Research.
 He was elected Vice President of the National Strength and Conditioning Association in 2005 and served on the Massachusetts Governor’s Council on Fitness and Sports from 1998 to 2004.
-He has been an invited speaker at more than 300 conferences throughout the United States, Argentina, Canada, Chile, Denmark, England, Ireland, Italy, Japan, Scotland and Spain.
-Dr Faigenbaum was an invited research scholar at the Universidad Europea de Madrid, Spain in 2011 and the Instituto Regionale di Ricerca Educativa del Lazio, Italy in 2003.
+He has been an invited speaker at more than 300 conferences throughout the United States, Argentina, Canada, Chile, Denmark, England, Ireland, Italy, Japan, Portugal, Scotland and Spain.
+Dr. Faigenbaum was an invited research scholar at the Universidad Europea de Madrid, Spain in 2011 and the Instituto Regionale di Ricerca Educativa del Lazio, Italy in 2003.
 In 2014, he was invited to the International Olympic Committee in Lausanne, Switzerland to develop guidelines on youth athletic development.